domi91c/chrome-zendesk-notifier/readme.md

-# Zendesk Chrome Extension (test)
+# Zendesk Chrome Extension

-## Features to add

-- rich notifications
-- ability to select notifications from specific zendesk views
-- use active user's cookies to sign in instead of requiring username/password entry
+Checks for new tickets in a given view and alerts the user via Chrome rich notifications.